bmazzarol/Cutout/Cutout.Docs/articles/file-templates.md

 }
 ```

-Then link the 2 together in the '.editorconfig' file.
+Then link the 2 together in the `.editorconfig` file.

 ```editorconfig
 [my-template.txt]